Tour the Fort

 Walking across the courtyard, guests can enter the guest house which, in its day, could accommodate a large number of James White’s guests.
 Next door is James White’s millstones that were used for grinding.

-The blacksmith shop is were tools of the farm such as hoes, plows, horseshoes were made.
+The blacksmith shop is where tools of the farm such as hoes, plows, horseshoes were made.
 It is operational today and often brought to life by a local blacksmith for demonstrations.

 After touring the Fort, guests will exit through the gift shop where they will find a display of interesting period items, unique gifts, and interesting books for purchase.